EHO Lawsuit Guide

 The seven Counts filed by the Plaintiffs cover different issues, consisting of (i) allegations of facts that would need to be proven, and (ii) conclusions of law, as interpreted by the Plaintiffs and their counsel.

-The Counts can be summarized as follows, generally all based on an alleged failure to comply with Virginia state law:
+The Counts can be summarized as follows, generally all based on an alleged failure to comply with Virginia state law.
+For a more detailed description of each count see here

 I. The Board failed to initiate a resolution to amend the zoning ordinance.